 Dream Team – The agency people conference

-• The unvarnished truth about attracting and retaining the people you need to succeed
+• The unvarnished truth about attracting and retaining the perfect team

 In 2009 you couldn’t get a job.
 But in 2019, people expect the moon on a stick.

 They want to work remotely.
 They want unlimited holiday.
-And if you offer three types of kombucha on tap, they’ll leave for somewhere with four.
+And if you have three types of kombucha on tap, they’ll leave for somewhere that offers four.

 People can be strange.
 And it can seem like they’re getting stranger.
 More demanding.
 More entitled, perhaps.

-Dream Team is a day of frank conversations where we unpick the truth about what it takes to build the right team to succeed.
+Dream Team is a day of frank, adult conversations with other agency leaders – where we’ll unpick and unpack what it really means to build the right team to succeed.

 The story is HOW they did this.
-They made their agency MUCH more efficient by changing lots and lots of small behaviours.
+They simply made their agency much more efficient by implementing lots of ideas that everybody talks about but nobody ever does.

 They stopped wasting time in meetings.
 “We have a timer in meeting rooms.
 Internal meetings can only last 20 minutes or 45 minutes.
 If you get a meeting invite with no agenda, you aren’t allowed to attend.
 When the timer goes off, we agree who does what.
 There’s a clear action plan on how to follow up.”